Skip to main content

 • “It seems that in a lot of Nacon games, optimization is not great, especially for Intel Arc cards.”

-• “Needs optimization on those evaluation processes; it looks awful during those few seconds.”
+• “Needs optimization in those evaluation slow processes and looks awful in those few seconds.”

 • humor